PriceStats uses online prices to calculate innovative economic indicators.

 A red-flag system and manual checks are applied to all datasets daily to identify and resolve potential data issues.

-We finally compute our daily inflation statistics using advanced econometric techniques and leveraging official weights as much as possible.
+We finally compute our daily statistics using advanced econometric techniques and leveraging official weights as much as possible.